travier/fedora-kinoite-uki/README.md

 [Fedora Comps](https://pagure.io/fedora-comps) are "XML files used by various Fedora tools to perform grouping of packages into functional groups."

-Changes to the comps files need to be regularly propagated to the repo so that the Fedora Atomic variants are kept updated with the other desktop variants.
+Changes to the comps files need to be regularly propagated to this repo so that the Fedora Atomic variants are kept updated with the other desktop variants.

+### Using `just`

+If you have the `just` command installed, you can run `just comps-sync` from a `git` checkout of this repo to update the packages included in the Fedora Atomic variants.
+Examine the changes and cross-reference them with PRs made to the `fedora-comps` repo.
+Create a pull request with the changes and note any PRs from `fedora-comps` in the commit message that are relevant to the changes you have generated.

+### Using `comps-sync.py` directly

-To update packages included in the Fedora Atomic variants, you need to have an up-to-date `git` checkout of https://pagure.io/fedora-comps and a `git` checkout of this repository.
+If you don't have `just` installed or want to run the `comps-sync.py` script directly, you need to have an up-to-date `git` checkout of https://pagure.io/fedora-comps and a `git` checkout of this repository.

 Using the `comps-sync.py` script, provide the updated input XML file to examine the changes as a dry-run: